Sazerac4/zig_on_stm32/README.md

 - `Debug` Release mode without optimizations can make binary too huge to fit in the device.

 ## Examples List

+The examples are built for a specific target.
+However, the documentation will try to explain enough about what Zig implies to change in an example so that you can figure out what you need to change when applying it to other targets (with more or less difficulty).

 1. Blinky Example
 2. Blinky Example with PicolibC build